fahimfarookme/eureka-server-peer-update-issue/README.md

 1. Fix 1 - Setting the property `eureka.server.peer-eureka-nodes-update-interval-ms` to a lower value could solve the problem, however that will introduce unnecessary network traffic in the system since the service-url list is rarely updated.

 3. Fix 2 - I would suggest to call  `PeerEurekaNodes.updatePeerEurekaNodes()` upon `EnvironmentChangeEvent` as a better solution.
-PR submitted [here] (https://github.com/spring-cloud/spring-cloud-netflix/pull/2455).
+PR submitted [here](https://github.com/spring-cloud/spring-cloud-netflix/pull/2455).